top of page

 SERVIZI DI TRADUZIONE GIURATA

-It is important to know the differences between a sworn translation and a simple translation in order to meet the specific needs of your documents.
-Read on to find out which type of translation is best suited to your needs and how to find the right translator to do it.
+It's important to understand the differences between different types of translations to meet the specific needs of your documents.
+Read on to find out which type of translation is best suited to your needs and how to find the right translator for the job.

 The main difference between a sworn translation and a simple translation lies in certification and authenticity.
 A sworn translation is certified by the translator himself, who certifies that the translation is an accurate and faithful representation of the original document.